Augustronic/FLUX-Pro-Finetuning-UI/.roo/rules/rules.md

 ### ✅ Task Completion

-- **Mark completed tasks in `TASK.md`** immediately after finishing them.
+- **Document completed tasks in the memory bank's `progress.md`** immediately after finishing them.
-- Add new sub-tasks or TODOs discovered during development to `TASK.md` under a “Discovered During Work” section.
+- Add new sub-tasks or TODOs discovered during development to the `activeContext.md` file in the memory bank.

 ### 📎 Style & Conventions